 Reporting and Business Intelligence (BI) for the OMS is provided by the SAS VA suite of products.
 The SAS reports are available to all OMS users and other key stakeholders throughout PSEG Long Island.
 They can be accessed via an intranet web browser and are available to authorized users.
-Most OMS users and company employees can access 'view-only' versions of the OMS reports (see Figure 7.11).
+Most OMS users and company employees can access 'view-only' versions of the OMS reports after requested access is approved (see Figure 7.11).